 2023 DRAWBRIDGE COMMUNITY ARTISTS

-Ashante J. Ford
+Ashanté J. Ford

-Ashante J. Ford, also known as Angel Ash (they/she) is a queer interdisciplinary artist residing in Oakland, California.
+Ashanté (Ash) Ford is a queer interdisciplinary artist residing in Oakland, California.
 In her writing she focuses on themes of healing, growth, and community.
 Within her artistic practice, she weaves digital media with her words and has been featured at the Multicultural Center, Berkley and the Drawing Room Annex, San Francisco.
 They were recently named a 2022 Rooted & Written Fellow with the Writer’s Grotto in San Francisco.
 Learn more at spirituallyajar.blog

 Jasmine Liang joins the DrawBridge Community Artist Program.